 At this point, we all have the image of the wise martial arts master parting their wisdom with their student, who is unwise to the twists and turns of life.
-At first, the student is sceptical; however, when at their lowest point, they wisely heed the advice of their wise master.
+At first, the student is sceptical; however, at their lowest, they wisely heed the advice of their wise master.
 They are lucky to have this wise master, otherwise, they would never be able to succeed in their struggle.
 If you think there is a lot of wisdom in that, likewise.

 Chances are, we have all had many mentors throughout our lives

 An example of an important and consequential mentor-mentee relationship is that between a teacher and their student.
-From primary school to high school, students form a bond with their teachers, as the former are, to varying degrees, seeking validation from the latter.
-According to research, when that bond is positive, students flourish, gain confidence and perform well, not only academically, but socially as well.
+From primary school to high school, students form bonds with their teachers, as the former are, to varying degrees, seeking validation from the latter.
+According to research, when that bond is positive, students flourish, gain confidence, and perform well, not only academically, but socially as well.
 We can all think back to a time where having an understanding teacher would have helped.
 While every teacher may have their own teaching style, they mustn’t forget the power they wield over their students.
 It is only natural that a student would look up to their teacher, as they look to be successful, well adjusted, and problem-free.
-Of course, this is only because adulthood seems so far away thus any adult seems to be like they are on top of things.
+Of course, this is only because adulthood seems so far away, thus any adult seems like they are on top of things.
 Luckily, Twitter is proving this to be untrue.
 Furthermore, to students, teachers hold all the answers, quite literally.

-A perhaps more crucial mentor relationship is the one between parents and their children.
+A perhaps more crucial mentor relationship, is the one between parents and their children.
 While it is cool and trendy to complain about parents, sometimes with good reason, there is no denying that children need their parents, not only as providers of food and shelter, but also as mentors.
 As kids, we see our parents as all-knowing.
 Thus, their approval is something we all seek.
 The inability to obtain said approval is what therapists rely on to generate clients.
 The absence of one or both parental figures is detrimental to a young child’s development.
-That is not to say that raising a child as a single parent is impossible or wrong, it is simply just more challenging.
+That is not to say that raising a child as a single parent is impossible, or wrong, it is simply more challenging.
 Often the parent that stays must compensate for the other parent’s absence.
-Nonetheless, the complicated relationship between parents and their children is the clearest example of a mentor-mentee relationship observable.
+Nonetheless, the complicated relationship between parents and their children is the best example of a mentor-mentee relationship observable.
 This becomes clearer as both parties grow older, and the children grow out of their rebellious phase – and we use the word ‘phase’ lightly.

 Although there is no easy way to success, find a good mentor who understands you and your ambitions and eventually you will get to where you want to be